DiNaSoR/openff/README.md

 ### Editing Game Elements

-1. Select the appropriate tab for the game element you want to edit (Characters, Items, Maps, Battles, or Spells).
+1. Select the appropriate tab for the game element you want to edit (Characters, Items, Maps, Battles, Spells, Monsters, or NPCs).
 2. Use the list on the left to select an existing element or click "Add" to create a new one.
 3. Edit the element's properties in the form on the right.
 4. Click "Save Changes" to save your changes to the selected element.